The National Association of Homebuilders sentiment gauge has

 tries to sell you otherwise.

-September were all cash deals, implying the traditional homeowner
+of September were all cash deals, implying the traditional

-has now become only half of the housing market (and falling) as
+homeowner has now become only half of the housing market (and

-only 30% of housing transactions that were all cash one year ago
+number to only 30% of housing transactions that were all cash one

 Some other stats from RealtyTrac: